burtscher/LC-framework/README.md

 **QUANT_ABS_R**: These preprocessors quantize 32- and 64-bit floating-point values based on the provided point-wise absolute error bound.
 Each value from the same quantization bin is decompressed to a random value within the provided error bound to minimize autocorrelation.
 These preprocessors guarantee that the original value V is decoded to a value V' such that V - EB <= V' <= V + EB.

+**QUANT_R2R**: These preprocessors quantize 32- and 64-bit floating-point values just like their QUANT_ABS counterparts except the provided error bound is first multiplied by the range of values occurring in the input, where the range is the maximum value minus the minimum value.

 **QUANT_REL_0**: These preprocessors quantize 32- and 64-bit floating-point values based on the provided point-wise relative error bound.
 All values that end up in the same quantization bin are decompressed to the same value.
 These preprocessors guarantee that the original value V is decoded to a value V' with the same sign such that |V| / (1 + EB) <= |V'| <= |V| \* (1 + EB).

 **QUANT_REL_R**: These preprocessors quantize 32- and 64-bit floating-point values based on the provided point-wise relative error bound.
 Each value from the same quantization bin is decompressed to a random value within the provided error bound to minimize autocorrelation.
 These preprocessors guarantee that the original value V is decoded to a value V' with the same sign such that |V| / (1 + EB) <= |V'| <= |V| \* (1 + EB).